jeremymaya/google-it-automation-with-python/troubleshooting-and-debugging-technique/week-two/README.md

 * C program uses gprof to analyze
 * Python uses c-Profile module to analyze

+### Using the Right Data Structures

+Using an appropriate data structures can help us avoid unnecessary expensive operations and create efficient scripts.

+**Lists** are sequences of elements that can

+* Add, remove, or modify the elements in them
+* Iterate through the whole list to operate on each of the elements

+When adding or removing elements,

+* Adding or removing elements **at the end** is fast
+* Adding or removing elements in the middle can be slow because all the elements that follow need to be repositioned

+When accesing or finding an element,

+* Accessing an element in a specific position in the list is fast
+* Acceessing an element in an unknown position requires going through the whole list
+  * This can be super slow if the list is long

+**Dictionary** store key value pairs that can

+* Add data by associating a value to a key
+* Retrieve a value by looking up a specific key

+When accesing or finding an element,

+* Looking up keys is very fast O(n)

+In summary,

+* If you need to access elements by position or will always iterate through all the elements, use a list
+* If we need to look up the elements using a key, use a dictionary

+Another thing that we might want to think twice about is creating copies of the structures that we have in **memory**.

 ---

 ## When Slowness Problems Get Complex